gazmull/kamihime-database/README.md

     - Fork this repository, clone to your machine, and follow the project's development configuration [e.g. TSLint]
         - `$ yarn --production=false` to install.
     - Compilation:
-      - `$ yarn dev:start` for compile-and-serve process.
+      - `$ yarn dev:watch` for compile-and-serve process.
     - Run `$ yarn test` to verify if your build is passing.
         - Failing build will be rejected at default.